Strength Training Fundamentals and Resources

-Below I’ve compiled resources on strength training which are notably useful.
-These links are generally geared towards intermediate lifters or those who want to understand more about strength training.
+Below I’ve compiled useful resources on strength training.
+These links are geared towards intermediate lifters or those who want to understand more about strength training.
 Click here for olympic weightlifting specific resources.

 (Are you a complete novice?
 Remember that even the strongest people started off as complete beginners! /r/Fitness is a great place to get started)